FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: Experimental Results

-\item \textbf{Extreme Gradient Boosted Trees (XGBoost)}.
-This is another popular non-interpretable standard approach\footnote{ \url{https://xgboost.readthedocs.io/en/stable/} - it is generally accepted that, although a single tree can be interpretable, interpretability degrades rapidly as the number of trees grows.} Both NAM and SPAM are compared with XGBoost and therefore we do too.
+\item \textbf{Extreme Gradient Boosted Trees (XGBoost)}\footnote{\url{https://xgboost.readthedocs.io/en/stable/}}.
+Although a single tree can be interpretable, interpretability degrades rapidly as the number of trees grows.
+Both NAM and SPAM are compared with XGBoost in earlier work.

 \end{itemize}